 15. Keep an Eye Out for Plagiarism

 However, they don't always catch everything.
-So, I place a few random sentences from my hubs into Google Alerts3 so they will notify me when a copy is found.
+So, I place a few random sentences from each article into Google Alerts4 to notify me when a copy is found.

-Make an alert for each title and for one or two sentences taken from the content.
+Make an alert for each title and one or two sentences taken from the content.
 It's a long, drawn-out process, but once you do it, it’s done.
 Just remember to do it for each new article that you publish.

-If it’s too much work and you don’t feel it’s worth doing, then just do it for your hubs that get the most traffic.
+If it’s too much work and you don’t feel it’s worth doing, just do it for your articles that get the most traffic.

 16. Use Amazon Ad Capsules and In-Text Links Properly

-- Amazon capsules need to be 100% related to the subject of the hub.
+- Amazon capsules need to be 100% related to the subject of your article.
 That applies to in-text Amazon links too.

 - Describe your experience with the product and place that text in the Amazon capsule.
 The Buy Now button will automatically fall below that text.
-I feel this provides a better user experience because you’re not pushing a “buy” button in their face.
+That provides a better user experience because you’re not throwing a “buy” button in their face.
 Placing the button under the description works better since it’s like having a “call to action” in the right place.

 - Use Amazon to provide value to the reader rather than hoping to make money.
 Think in terms of the reader.
-Can you honestly determine if you would order the item?
+Can you honestly say you would order the item?
 If in doubt, don't include it.